PERSONAL ASSISTANT TO RECORDING ARTISTAlternate Career Titles:

-The Personal Assistant often gains of a great deal of private and sensitive information about the Artists, and it is essential that he or she keep all information confidential.
+The Personal Assistant often comes into contact with a great deal of private and sensitive information about the Artist, and it is essential that he or she keep all information confidential.
 Due to the pressure Artists may face on a day to day basis, many Personal Assistant become confidants to the Artists for whom they work.
-The Personal Assistant will also work closely with the individual’s Manager, Agents, PR Team, and Road Managers; his or her allegiance must always be to the Artist first and foremost.
+The Personal Assistant will also work closely with the individual’s Manager, Agents, PR Team, and Road Managers.
+His or her allegiance must always be to the Artist first and foremost.

-Another large duty of the Personal Assistant is to keep track of all receipts because the expenses Artists incur are tax deductible.
-To remain organized the Personal Assistant may log expenses and receipts into a computer program, or will just turn them over to the Artist’s Manager or Accountant.
+Another large duty of the Personal Assistant is to keep track of all receipts and expenditure in case they’re tax deductible or billable to the record company.
+To remain organized, the Personal Assistant may log expenses and receipts into a computer program, or will just turn them over to the Artist’s Manager or Accountant.

 When the Recording Artist has a problem or needs something done, he or she calls on the Personal Assistant.
 The PA must be able to handle any situation calmly, quickly, and effectively.
-For those seeking a job in the music industry that is challenging and presents a new opportunity and situation each day, this might be a great career choice.
+For those seeking a job in the music industry that is challenging and presents new opportunites and situations each day, this might be a great career choice.

 Some individuals earn $35,000, while others earn $100,000 or more per year.
-This is dependant on the specific Recording Artist, responsibilities, experience, and professional reputation of the Personal Assistant.
+This is dependent on the specific Recording Artist, and on the position’s required responsibilities and experience, as well as on the professional reputation of the Personal Assistant.

-Those who are qualified will find several employment prospects because there are many Artists signed with major and independent labels.
-New York City, Los Angeles, and Nashville are cities with the most opportunity, but other independent labels are located throughout the country.
+Those who are qualified will find employment prospects to be fair because good Assistants are always in demand.
+New York City, Los Angeles, and Nashville are cities with the most opportunity, but Artists are located throughout the country.